-The announcement - made on 24 March 2020 - provides some comfort to individuals whose visas have, or will shortly be, expired and are unable to leave the UK because of travel restrictions or because they are self-isolating.
+The announcement - published on 24 March 2020 and updated on 26 May 2020 - provides some comfort to individuals whose visas have, or will shortly be, expired and are unable to leave the UK because of travel restrictions or because they are self-isolating.

 While these measures provide a welcome update to the previous guidance updated almost a month previously, individuals, their employers and sponsors will still have many questions which remain unanswered.

-Individuals who are in the UK whose leave expires or has expired between 24 January 2020 and 31 May 2020 and are unable to leave the UK because of travel restrictions or self-isolation related to coronavirus can contact the Home Office's Coronavirus Immigration Team to have their visa extended to 31 May 2020.
+Individuals who are in the UK whose leave expires or has expired between 24 January 2020 and 31 July 2020 and are unable to leave the UK because of travel restrictions or self-isolation related to coronavirus can contact the Home Office's Coronavirus Immigration Team to have their visa extended to 31 July 2020.
+(If you have already had your visa extended to 31 May 2020 your visa will be extended automatically to 31 July 2020.

 The Coronavirus Immigration Team contact email is: CIH@homeoffice.go.uk